 As I surmised in my Editions War post on 4e D&D, I believe that the d20 bubble popping spooked WotC into taking action to change their product.
 But that’s only part of the story.
 In an exhaustive interview with Andy Collins and Liz Schuh by The Escapist, more can be discerned.
 WotC, and their corporate parent, Hasbro, appear to have identified two large trends at the time that they believed were indicating the future of fantasy RPG gaming, and were labouring under the shadow of TSR’s failure in the 1990’s without fully understanding it.
 When combined with what was seen in the actual 4e D&D plan and what was released, it all comes together.

-The trends they identified that were, in the mid to late 00’s, sweeping the nerd world were miniature wargaming and MMORPGs.
+The trends they identified that were cleaning up shop in the mid to late 00’s were miniature wargaming and MMORPGs.
 Warhammer and Warhammer 40000 were enjoying something of a renaissance, and “WarmaHordes” was a fast up and comer.
 People all over were getting into the hobby, and it appeared that their own Chainmail lineup was missing out for lack of integration into the larger D&D game (which was in 3.5e D&D at the time).
 MMORPGs were an influence in that they appeared to indicate how people were “playing” fantasy RPGs, and had a monstrous following as that was only growing (World of Warcraft wouldn’t see falling numbers until Q4 2010).
 Suffice to say, WotC wanted a taste of these numbers, and the cash that was flowing out of them.

 TSR in the 1990’s decided, poorly, to try to dominate the tabletop gaming industry; they hammered out campaign settings for almost every genre fantasy could be applied to, dipped their toes in strategic wargaming, and made a push.
 It failed and left the company bankrupt and ripe for take over.
 When I say that WotC didn’t understand what happened, it’s because they appear to have conflated the system of the game with the failure, instead of the reckless volume of material being pumped out in an effort to capture a market that had grown bigger than what TSR was really capable of grasping.
 2nd Edition AD&D (2e AD&D) didn’t fail because of its system becoming stale (it was but it wasn’t a failure point yet, and the Options series was a life-ring); it failed because TSR tried to dominate a market they no longer fully understood that was crowded with games in genres that they weren’t even competing with.